abishek-exe/abishek-saravanakumar/README.md

-- 👋 Hi, I’m @abishek-saravanakumar
+- 👋 Hi, I’m @abishek-exe
-- 👀 I’m interested in Technology, learning and exploring new things about software
+- 👀 I’m interested in Technology and Stonks
-- 🌱 I’m currently learning Java, DSA and Artificial Intelligence
+- 🌱 I’m currently learning Java, DS&A and a bit of Web Development
-- 📫 How to reach me abishek@gatech.edu
+- 📫 How to reach me: abishek@gatech.edu

 <!---
 abishek-saravanakumar/abishek-saravanakumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.